zerotier/ZeroTierOne/netconf-service/redis-schema.md

 - M v4AssignPool :: network/bits from which to assign IPs
 - M v6AssignMode :: 'none' (or null/empty/etc.), 'zt', 'v6native', 'dhcp6'
 - M v6AssignPool :: network/bits from which to assign IPs
+- M subscriptions :: comma-delimited list of subscriptions for this network
 - M ui :: string-serialized JSON blob for use by the user interface, ignored by netconf-master

 ### zt1:network:\<nwid\>:member:\<address\>:~